tredfern/terralien/CHANGEBLOG.md

   * Characters pick a goal to move to some random location
   * Characters move to location
   * Upon arrival they pick a different goal and move towards that

+## March 2nd, 2014

+Characters now pick a destination and move towards it, when they get there they pick a different location and move towards that.
+It is running around 30FPS with 100 characters moving about and finding paths.
+So not bad but not good enough.
+Made some basic optimizations that sped things up but the downside is that it seems sometimes the actors can get stuck in some circular loops.
+I'll need to spend more time here, but for the time being the main objective is complete.

+Looking into adding some different terrain types now.